dmitriy-kiriyenko/morgan/README.md

 1. Navigate to http://192.168.33.11:4040, (It's better to reset credentials for webui, default are `admin/chefchef`)
 2. Create a client with the admin privileges
 3. Save private key to `.chef/client.pem` file
-4. Copy the validation key from server `/etc/chef/validation.pem` to `.chef/validation.pem`
+4. Copy the validation key from server `/etc/chef/validation.pem` to your dev machine `.chef/validation.pem`
 5. Edit `.chef/knife.rb` file.
 Set server url and your client name.

 Test that everything is ok: